ARCCA/intro_singularity/_episodes/02-singularity-gettingstarted.md

 ## What is Singularity?

-[Singularity](https://sylabs.io/singularity/) is another container platform.
+[SingularityCE](https://sylabs.io/singularity/) and [Apptainer](https://apptainer.org) are container platforms.
 In some ways it appears similar to Docker from a user perspective, but in others, particularly in the system's architecture, it is fundamentally different.
 These differences mean that Singularity is particularly well-suited to running on distributed, High Performance Computing (HPC) infrastructure, as well as a Linux laptop or desktop!

 System administrators will not, generally, install Docker on shared computing platforms such as lab desktops, research clusters or HPC platforms because the design of Docker presents potential security issues for shared platforms with multiple users.
 Singularity, on the other hand, can be run by end-users entirely within "user space", that is, no special administrative privileges need to be assigned to a user in order for them to run and interact with containers on a platform where Singularity has been installed.

 ## Getting started with Singularity

-Initially developed within the research community, Singularity is open source and the [repository](https://github.com/hpcng/singularity) is currently available in the "[The Next Generation of High Performance Computing](https://github.com/hpcng)" GitHub organisation.
+Initially developed within the research community, Singularity is open source and both [SingularityCE repository](https://github.com/sylabs/singularity) and [Apptainer respository](https://github.com/apptainer/apptainer) are currently available on GitHub.
 Part I of the Singularity material is intended to be undertaken on a remote platform where Singularity has been pre-installed.

 _If you're attending a taught version of this course, you will be provided with access details for a remote platform made available to you for use for Part I of the Singularity material.
 This platform will have the Singularity software pre-installed._